vinteum-bdl/mastering-seminars/mastering-lightning/week3-socratic-questions.md

 **Example of Good Expected Answer:**
 > When Alice propagated her version of the commitment transaction, she is effectively making two payments.
 > One of the outputs pays to her 1000 sats, of which 100 belong to Bob.
-> So, we have to modify this output so that Alice can't that what's not hers.
+> So, we have to modify this output so that Alice can't take what's not hers.
 > The second output pays 2000 sats to Bob, not to Alice.
 > And since these 2000 sats indeed belong to Bob, they are being paid to their rightfull owner and nothing has to be done about it.